akolybelnikov/roll-a-ball/README.md

 #### Step 4

 - Added SuperBouncy Material to the Walls to make the Player bounce off for better game dynamics
-- Added Chaos GameObject and prefab with 2 Materials
+- Added Chaos GameObject and it's prefab with 2 Materials
-- Chaos objects move around uncontrollably and obstruct the Player's game
+- Chaos Balls move around uncontrollably and obstruct the Player's game
-- If a collision with a Chaos Ball is too hard, the Player might jump beyond the Walls; in this case the Scene is re-spawned
+- If a collision with a Chaos Ball is too hard, the Player might bounce off beyond the Walls; in this case the Scene is re-spawned
 - Changed the logic of the Count: the Player wins once all Pick Ups are collected

+### Project Instructions

+#### External resources

+The project doesn't include any assets/resources acquired outside class.

+#### Building and Running the code

+The project submission includes a working build of the game.
+To regenerate the build the project should be added in the Unity Hub and opened in the Unity.

+#### Grading

+To check if the game meets the assignemnt requirements, the project can be run from the executive, or opened in Unity.
+The project includes only one scene.